 Tazemetostat is being studied for the first-line treatment of diffuse large B-cell lymphoma (DLBCL) in patients with high risk, in combination with R-CHOP, a chemotherapy combination.
 The drug is being evaluated to treat relapsed or refractory diffuse large B-cell lymphoma (DLBCL) in combination with Tecentriq™ (atezolizumab).

 Epizyme is a clinical-stage biopharmaceutical company engaged in the development of novel epigenetic therapies for cancer and other deadly diseases.

-In addition to tazemetostat, the company has three new drug candidates and a set of preclinical candidates in its pipeline.
+In addition to tazemetostat, the company currently has three new drug candidates and a set of preclinical candidates in its pipeline.

-VERQUVO® (vericiguat) is a stimulator of soluble guanylate cyclase (sGC) indicated to reduce the risk of cardiovascular death and heart…
+Jardiance® (empagliflozin) is a prescription medicine used to reduce the risk of cardiovascular death plus hospitalisation in adults with heart…

 Leqvio® (inclisiran) is a first-in-class small interfering ribonucleic acid (siRNA) treatment indicated as an adjunct to diet for the treatment…